ethereum/solidity-website/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to view the site.

 ## API keys (optional)

 This site used a GitHub read-only API key to fetch some data from the GitHub API.
-To enable this functionality, first create you `.env` file:
+To enable this functionality, first create your `.env` file:

 ```bash
 cp .env.example .env